14 Types of Hawks in New Mexico

 7. Northern Goshawk

-The Northern Goshawk is a type of hawk found in New Mexico and other parts of North America.
-It is a raptor and belongs to the Accipitridae family of birds.
-The goshawk has a dark brown head, white throat, and yellow eyes with powerful claws.
-Its wingspan ranges from 20–25 inches, making it one of the more recognizable types of hawks in New Mexico’s skies.
+The northern goshawk is a raptor found in New Mexico and other parts of North America.
+It belongs to the Accipitridae family of birds and has a dark brown head, white throat, and yellow eyes with powerful claws.
+Its wingspan ranges from 20 to 25 inches, making it one of the more recognizable types of hawk in New Mexico’s skies.

 The Northern Goshawk feeds primarily on small mammals such as mice and rabbits but will also consume birds and reptiles, including snakes and lizards.
-They are known for their agility, high-speed flight, and intelligence, making them excellent hunters in rugged terrain or dense forests.
+It is known for its agility, high-speed flight, and intelligence, making it excellent hunters in rugged terrain or dense forests.

 8. Zone-tailed Hawk

 The zone-tailed hawk is an uncommon and large species of raptor found in the southwestern United States, including New Mexico.
-The Zone-tailed Hawk is darkly colored with whitish bars on its tail, making it quite different from other hawks in the state.
+It is darkly colored with whitish bars on its tail, making it quite different from other hawks in the state.
 They have even been seen soaring above desert wilderness and coniferous forests throughout New Mexico.

 These types of hawks in New Mexico are versatile predators that can take prey, such as snakes, small mammals, lizards, and even other birds!
 With their signature spots and stripes coloring their glossy black wings and enormous size, these hawks are a beautiful sight to behold when spotted soaring through the skies of New Mexico.